-The NEET attempts limit and age related rules remain a topic of confusion for many aspirants appearing in the National Eligibility cum Entrance Test (NEET) 2018.
-Numerous changes have been introduced to the NEET eligibility rules by the Central Board of Secondary Education (CBSE) as per the NEET 2018 application form and prospectus issued on February 8, 2018.
-Candidates must ensure they are familiar with the NEET attempts and age limit rules as notified in the NEET 2018 official information bulletin.
+NEET 2019 number of attempts and age limit - The NEET attempts limit and age related rules remain a topic of confusion for many aspirants appearing in the National Eligibility cum Entrance Test (NEET) 2019.
+Numerous changes have been introduced to the NEET eligibility rules by the Medical Council of India and various courts in recent times.
+Candidates must ensure they are familiar with the NEET attempts and age limit rules based on Regulations on Graduate Medical Education, 1997 (amended in 2018) and Delhi High Court judgement released on May 11, 2018.
 Knowing the maximum attempts and age limit for NEET is important for all candidates, especially those who have appeared for NEET in the past and intend to do so again.
 Major changes have been made to the attempts and age rule as compared to NEET last year.

-NEET is held annually as a single window All India level national level entrance examination which offers admissions to 90,000 MBBS and BDS seats across 700 odd medical and dental colleges across the country.
-From this year onwards, admissions to all AYUSH courses across all states will also be on the basis of NEET scores.
+NEET is held annually as a single window All India level national level entrance examination which offers admissions to approximately 90,000 MBBS and BDS seats across 700 odd medical and dental colleges across the country.
+From 2018 year onwards, admissions to all AYUSH courses across all states are also taken on the basis of NEET scores.
 As per a 2016 Supreme Court order, NEET was introduced to completely replace the erstwhile All India Pre Medical Test (AIPMT) from 2017 onwards.
-More than 12 lakh candidates are expected to appear in NEET 2018, including candidates appearing for the first time and those who have already appeared for NEET or AIPMT in the past.
-Aspirants preparing for NEET 2018 and wishing to familiarize themselves with details on the age limit and maximum number of attempts for NEET can do so by reading further details below.
+More than 13 lakh candidates are expected to appear in NEET 2019, including candidates appearing for the first time and those who have already appeared for NEET or AIPMT in the past.
+Aspirants preparing for NEET 2019 and wishing to familiarize themselves with details on the age limit and maximum number of attempts for NEET can do so by reading further details below.

 NEET Attempts Limit

-As stated in the official CBSE NEET website, "There is no cap for number of attempts".
+The earlier exam conducting body, Central Board of Secondary Examination (CBSE) stated on the official CBSE NEET website, "There is no cap for the number of attempts".
 The CBSE has also cited the Ministry of Health and Family Welfare's letter no. U.12023/16/2010-ME-II dated December 6, 2017 for this.
-So this is the official rule for NEET 2018, that there is no longer any cap on the number of attempts.
+So this is the official rule for NEET 2019 till now, that there is no longer any cap on the number of attempts.

-The three limit rule was introduced by the CBSE last year but no longer applies.
+The three limit rule was introduced by the CBSE in the year 2017 but no longer applies.
 Therefore, all candidates can appear for NEET as many times as the upper age limit rule (check next section) permits them.

 NEET Upper age and Lower age limits

-NEET will have an upper age limit of 25 years for Unreserved candidates and of 30 years for reserved category candidates.
+In 2018, the upper age limit clause of NEET was upheld by the Delhi High Court and then it was further challenged in the Supreme Court.
+The final decision hasn't been taken on the NEET upper age limit case.
+As of now, an upper age limit of 25 years for Unreserved candidates and of 30 years for reserved category candidates will be applied.
 Candidates should not have attained the specified upper age as on the date of the exam.
-There is also a lower age limit rule as per which candidates should also complete 17 years of age by December 31, 2018.
-To make it clearer, the CBSE has also produced the following dates:
+There is also a lower age limit rule as per which candidates should also complete 17 years of age by December 31, 2019.
+To make it clearer, candidates can check here the following dates:

 Reserved (including PH/PwD)